It was a dark and stormy night. A man rushed into a roadside bar and demanded a drink. Two of them.

 On this day I will remember that another person's anger is not mine.
 If I hear criticism, I can separate truth from fiction.

 I enjoyed this song so much, when I was a student at geology field camp in Montana, years ago.
 In posting this song, I picked an extended version that I stumbled upon, on the grounds that it was common for another student to replay the song soon after it had just stopped playing.
-Back in our Pleistocene mapping epoch, in the evenings we would make pink-pricks in topo maps and transfer strike and dip symbols from one piece of paper to another - and our minds remained partly free to hear pretty music and be happy.
+Back in our Pleistocene mapping epoch, in the evenings we would make pin-pricks in topo maps and transfer strike and dip symbols from one piece of paper to another - and our minds remained partly free to hear pretty music and be happy.

 I heard this Jim Croce song being played in Trader Joe's on Valentine's day.
 I instantly became happier upon hearing it!
 I felt transported back to 1983 and 1984, when the music of Jim Croce brought me so much happiness and fun.
 I sang along with the song, a little bit - as much as I dared - as I shopped.
 I felt as if I were "all smiles".
 Since that still-recent day, the song has came back to me in the middle of the night and during the day, reinfecting my brain in the nicest way.